CHATTG1/PredictiveModeling/pm_custom_models.md

 ### Scenario description:

-Our client is running one of the most famous chain stores in Europe.
+Our client runs one of the most famous chain stores in Europe.
 They would like us to figure out their clients' interests in terms of their product line such as personal accessories, camping equipment, and outdoor protection.